pulp-platform/croc/README.md

 | `BankNumWords`      | `512`            | Number of 32bit words in a memory bank                |
 | `NumSramBanks`      | `2`              | Number of memory banks                                |

-The SRAMs are instantiated via a technology wrapper called `tc_sram` (tc: tech_cells), the technology-independent implementation is in `rtl/tech_cells_generic/tc_sram.sv`.
-A number of SRAM configurations are implemented using IHP130 SRAM memories in `ihp13/tc_sram.sv`.
+The SRAMs are instantiated via a technology wrapper called `tc_sram_impl` (tc: tech_cells), the technology-independent implementation is in `rtl/tech_cells_generic/tc_sram_impl.sv`.
+A number of SRAM configurations are implemented using IHP130 SRAM memories in `ihp13/tc_sram_impl.sv`.
 If an unimplemented SRAM configuration is instantiated it will result in a `tc_sram_blackbox` module which can then be easily identified from the synthesis results.

 ## Bootmodes